 We previously leased a demonstration farm for AquAdvantage® Salmon in Panama.
 In July 2014, we received notice that the landlord of our farm site in Panama had died.
 This resulted in the termination of the lease extension that had been executed in June 2013.
-We are currently negotiating a new lease extension with the heirs of the landlord and the site operations have continued unabated.
-It is expected that the new lease will become effective on September 1, 2014.
+On August 24, 2014, we entered into a new lease agreement with the heirs to the former landlord.
+The new lease agreement has a term that expires on August 25, 2014 and provides for the payment of a total fee of \$180,000 over the term of the lease, net of \$21,600 that we previously paid to a third party on behalf of the landlord.